MARLEY-MC/marley/docs/dev_docs.rst

 API and meta documentation
 --------------------------

+..
+Consider linking to separate Doxygen pages for the official master branch and for tagged releases.
+GCC does this (see https://tinyurl.com/gcc-api)

 As a convenient reference for developers, a set of webpages that provide API documentation for the MARLEY C++ classes, source files, etc. is available `here